-Cabbage comes in many different varieties and is another excellent green that will last into the depths of the fall at least.
-There are even perennial varieties such as Walking Stick Cabbage, although they don’t have the large cabbage head that is characteristic of more popular types of annual cabbage.
+Cabbage comes in many different varieties and is another excellent green that will last into the depths of the fall.
+There are even perennial varieties such as Walking Stick Cabbage.
+Perennial varieties don’t have the large cabbage head that is characteristic of more popular types of annual cabbage.

 Good King Henry (Chenopodium Bonus-Henricus)